 Advanced courses are directed towards those professionals who use CBT routinely as part of their clinical practice.
 They have probably undertaken a significant number of training courses and/or workshops, and use a broad range of cognitive behavioural strategies to work with a range of presentations at varying levels of complexity.

 The cost of the workshops includes hot drinks on arrival, mid-morning and mid-afternoon, but not usually lunch unless stated.
-However, all workshops at the Kings Centre do include lunch, so if you have any special dietary requirements please let us know on your application form.
+However, for workshops that do include lunch, if you have any special dietary requirements please let us know at the time of application.

 We welcome applications from diverse backgrounds.
 If you have any particular needs, please contact us